 Things to Remember

-- Without the VBA Project password, it is hard to recover the file, so you need to absolutely sure of what your password is.
+- Without a Project password, it is hard to recover the document in excel, so you need to absolutely sure of what your password is.

 - You can use third-party add-ins to break the password.

 This has been a guide to Excel VBA Project Password.
-Here we discuss how to protect your VBA code from others with a password along with practical examples and downloadable excel template.
+Here we discuss how to protect our VBA code from others with a password along with practical examples and downloadable excel template.
 Below you can find some useful excel VBA articles –